esm-dev/esm-vscode/README.md

 ## JSX Import Source

 By default, the extension uses [react](https://www.npmjs.com/package/react) or [preact](https://www.npmjs.com/package/preact) as the JSX transform runtime if it's specified in the import map.
-You can change the JSX import source by setting the `@jsxRuntime` import in the importmap script tag.
+You can specify it by setting the `@jsxRuntime` import in the importmap script tag.

 ```html
 <script type="importmap">